-Further, our revenue generation is affected by our ability to promote and improve our users' experience with our partners' services, and our ability to open advertising inventory.
-In 2022, we had approximately 571 monetization partners.
+Further, our revenue generation is affected by our ability to promote and improve our users' experience with our partners' services, and our ability to open additional third party advertising inventories.
+In 2023, we had more than 500 monetization partners.
 We intend to maintain and deepen our relationships with current partners and attract more partners to increase and diversify our revenue sources.
-Our ability to further increase the number of partners primarily depends on whether we can provide integrated marketing services and help them more precisely reach their targeted users through our AI-powered content discovery platform.
+Our ability to further increase the number of partners primarily depends on whether we can provide integrated marketing services and help them more precisely reach their targeted users through our AI-powered content discovery platform and Opera Ads platform.